 Figuring out what to pack for any vacation can be a stressful chore, primarily because there are so many different elements to consider: weather, culture, versatility, what your plans are, and the size of your luggage.
 Packing clothing pieces in complimentary color and style schemes will make your to-go wardrobe stretch farther and last longer.
 And keep in mind you’ll likely be layering for those long days that can include all sorts of varied activities from traveling to touring, swimming to shopping, or dancing to dining.

 Comfy jeans are the best staple to bring on any trip.
 They travel well for car, bus or taxi jaunts, and work for both impromptu adventures and hikes, or long days of sightseeing.
-I suggest “boyfriend” jeans as better option over skinny jeans they are comfortable yet stylish and not baggy.
-However, if you have a flight longer than five hours, I definitely would suggest leggings – as they are the ultimate in comfort, not constricting AND can also be used for more athletics activities or even emergency warmth if needed under dresses and skirts.
+I suggest “boyfriend” jeans as a better option over skinny jeans.
+They are comfortable yet stylish without being baggy.
+If you have a flight longer than five hours, I definitely would suggest wearing leggings.
+They are the ultimate in comfort, non-constricting AND can be used for more athletic activities; or emergency warmth, if needed, under dresses and skirts.

-A stylish going-out look would be a simple, statement jumpsuit or romper – perfect to dress up or down, and look great with sneakers or heels.
-They are suitable for any climate and culture.
-And the clever traveller can even make a jumpsuit go from a casual day look to a dressier night look with the right accessories and shoes.
+A stylish going-out look would be a simple, statement jumpsuit or romper.
+They are perfect to dress up or down, look great with sneakers and heels, and are suitable for any climate/culture.
+The clever traveller can make a jumpsuit go from a casual day look to a dressier night look with the right accessories and shoes.

 By Shea English and Cate Lax